mosip/.github/profile/README.md

+# Getting Started
+To explore MOSIP’s source code, fork the relevant repositories and refer to the [MOSIP Documentation](https://docs.mosip.io) for setup guides.
+For contribution guidelines, see the [Contributor Guide](https://docs.mosip.io/1.2.0/community/code-contributions).

+# Community
+Reach out to [MOSIP Community](https://community.mosip.io) for any questions or queries.

 # MOSIP Modules Overview

 The **Modular Open Source Identity Platform (MOSIP)** is an open-source, modular platform designed to help governments and organizations build secure, scalable, and customizable digital identity systems.
 Below is an overview of MOSIP’s key modules, their purposes, functionalities, key features, and links to their respective GitHub repositories.
 All modules are licensed under the Mozilla Public License 2.0 and hosted on GitHub.